Plumsail/helpdesk-docs/Online/How To/Upgrade to 2-1-1.rst

 - Contact forms will be reset to default.

 .. note::
-    You can switch your UI back to Classic after update.
+    You can `switch your UI back to Classic <Return%20to%20Classic.html>`_ after update.

-    Please read this article for more details: :ref:`back-to-classic`

 Navigate to settings using the icon in the navbar:
 |SettingsIcon|